elModo7/GBC-Batteryless-Save-Tool/Readme.md

 > Pull requests are welcome, also, if you found it useful ⭐ stars on my repos help me promote my porfolio 🚀.

+> [!NOTE]
+> This tool involves no ROM file sharing, it just reads and injects to your own dumped ROMs.